brbsix/notify-ssh/README.md

 A notify-send wrapper for use via remote shell.
 Display desktop notifications remotely.

 Installation
 ------------

-On the system in which you want the notifications to be displayed, copy notify-ssh to /usr/local/bin and mark as executable.
+Install notify-ssh on the system in which you want the notifications to be displayed:

-    sudo chmod a+x /usr/local/bin/notify-ssh
+    sudo install notify-ssh /usr/local/bin

 Usage
 -----